infomongo/infomongo.github.io/ux-design/tokens.md

 ## Two Applications

-Tokens was comprised of two applications, the Token Creator and the Token Redeemer.
+There were two applications, the Token Creator and the Token Redeemer.
 The Redeemer was free.
 Anyone could download it and it ran on Windows (95, 98, ME, NT,  2000 & XP) and on the Mac (Mac OS 9 & OS X).
 The Creator cost $50.
 It ran on Windows (2000 & XP) and on Mac OS X.

 ### The Token Creator